Skip to Main Content

 Gifts:

 Writers and members of the Record’s editorial board may not accept gifts or compensation from a source.
 (Exceptions may be made for gifts worth $10 or less.)
 A writer may not accept a meal from a restaurant when they are writing a review of that restaurant.
-Writers may be given items that are offered to everyone who attends a specific event.
+Writers may be given items that are offered to all attendees at a specific event.

 Correction policy: